davegurnell/tipi/README.md

       {{/ bind }}
     {{/ center }}

 This is similar to named arguments in Scala function calls.
-Note, however, that the arguments are not declared in the opening tag of the template.
+Note that, unlike `this`, the arguments must be declared in the opening tag of the template.

 As with `this`-style arguments, `bind` blocks are expanded before they are passed to the template.
 For example, the following templates and function call pseudo-code are semantically similar: